Augusta, ME

 Frequently Asked Questions

-What is the crime rate in Augusta?
+What types of crime are most common in Augusta?

 What are the safest neighborhoods in Augusta?